ichbinjakes/annotator/README.md

-# annotator
+# Annotator
-Turns .annot files into HTML pages to display highlights.
+Turns .annot files (e.g. from a kobo ereader) into HTML pages to display highlights.

+Change the directories in main.py and run from terminal.